IPUMS-Global-Health/DHS-Statistics-with-IPUMS/IPUMS_Chap02_PH/README.md

 # Population and Housing Variables

-Executing the main do file will generate tables using household and women's variables.
+Once you have completed the steps below, executing the main do file will generate tables using household and women's variables.

 - Tables_hh_wash
 - Tables_hh_charac